Version 1.3 – dated: 12/02/2024

 The processing of your Personal Data for the purpose of Compliance represents a legitimate processing of personal data pursuant to Article 6 (1)(c) of the GDPR.

-The legal basis of the processing of your Personal Data for the purpose of Recruiting is Article 6(1)(b) of the GDPR.
+The legal basis of the processing of your Personal Data for the purpose of Recruiting is Article 6(1)(b) of the GDPR insofar as it is necessary to evaluate your CV and start the selection process, as well as Article 111-bis of the Privacy Code, according to which in cases of reception of spontaneously transmitted CVs by the data subjects, consent is not required.
 The provision of your Personal Data is optional, but any failure to provide it would make it impossible for Diennea to evaluate your profile or to schedule interviews.
-The processing of special categories of Personal Data may be permitted as it is based on the release of your consent pursuant to art.
-9(2)(a) of the GDPR and according to the applicable rules on personal data protection.
+The processing of special categories of Personal Data (e.g., data concerning your health and political opinions) may be permitted as it is based on the release of your consent pursuant to Article 9(2)(a) of the GDPR and according to the applicable rules on personal data protection.
 Diennea asks that you do not disclose any such types of Personal Data, unless you consider this to be strictly necessary.
 In any case, Diennea would stress the importance of providing your explicit consent to process this sort of Personal Data, if you decide, nonetheless, to share it.
-In the absence of your consent to the processing of special categories of Personal Data referred to you, if you provide such data, your application cannot be taken into consideration.
+In the absence of your consent to the processing of special categories of Personal Data referred to you, your Personal Data will be processed within the limits allowed by the pro tempore authorization in force of the Italian Data Protection Authority.
+The processing of your Personal Data after the end of the recruitment process, and in any case no longer than 12 months after receipt of your application for the purpose of Optimizing the selection process, has its legal basis in the legitimate interest of the Controller (Article 6(1)(f) of the GDPR) to consider your profile for further open job positions suitable with your CV, in order to ensure the organisational efficiency of the Data Controller and the optimisation of the activity carried out by the human resources management office.
+Providing your Personal Data for this purpose is optional, but if you fail to do so, the Data Controller may be unable to assess your CV, contact you for an interview, or evaluate your CV for future job positions.

 g. to carry out statistical analysis without the possibility to identify the user (“Statistics”).